openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 This NIC  exposes the VM to the cluster.

 ![Create VM - Networking -Default](img/2-1.jpg)
-On editing this default NIC, a warning message will remind the user that modifying this NIC might break that 'expoing to cluster' configuration.
+On editing this default NIC, an info alert will remind the user that modifying this NIC might break that 'exposing to cluster' configuration.

 ![Create VM - Networking -Add](img/2-2.jpg)
 Add NIC modal.
 The Advanced drawer is closed by default, as seen in the previous image.
-All fields had moved into the advanced drawer, except the Name and Network fields.
+All fields have moved into the advanced drawer, except the Name and Network fields.
 Network field does not require description for each option since these options are created and managed by the user.

 ![Create VM - Networking -Model](img/2-3.jpg)
-'Model' dropdown options
+'Model' dropdown options.
+ViritIO marked as (recommended)

 ![Create VM - Networking -Binding](img/2-4.jpg)
 'Binding method' dropdown options (previously 'Type')